 One option is to play lullabies or use instruments such as rattles, rain sticks, or keyboards.
 Show your baby how to use the rattle and then let them experiment on their own!

 When you play soothing music for your baby, you are helping them deal with their emotions in a positive way.
 Once your child feels that someone or something helps them calm down, they are more likely to learn how to do it themselves.

 5. Reading stories

 While your baby might not fully comprehend what a story is saying yet, letting your 4 month-old baby touch and play with the book will help build their sense of touch and even develop a love of reading in the future.

 While reading with your baby, try picking cardboard books or soft vinyl books that can get wet and be washed.
 The more textures your baby can play with, the better!

-Remember that the first time you try a new activity, your 4 month-old baby might get a little fussy.
+Remember that the first time you try a new activity, your baby might get a little fussy.
 If the irritability persists for more than five days, they may not be ready for it yet.
 So wait a few weeks, and try again!

 Now you know how to play with a 4-month-old.
 What’s one of your favorite 4-month-old baby activities?
 To get daily activities for your 4-month-old, download the app Kinedu for free!